kurtharriger/spring-osgi/samples/readme.txt

 This folder contains various samples and demos for Spring-DM.

-Please see each demo folder for instructions (readme.txt) on what the demo contains.
+Please see each demo folder for detailed instructions (readme.txt).

 As a general rule, each demo provides an integration tests that bootstraps the OSGi platform, installs the demo and its dependencies and interacts with